 - Shooting glove/finger tab: Protection for the draw hand.
 The former is a glove that covers the first three fingers, while the second is a piece of leather held against the fingers.
 Do not confuse shooting gloves with Fingerless Gloves—they are the exact opposite and do absolutely nothing for protection.
 While one can develop calluses akin to that of string musicians, nobody short of a determinator would tolerate the constant pain long enough to do so.
 A middle/far-eastern alternative is a thumb ring, which may be made of leather, bone, jade or a myriad of other materials.
 There are a number of other options, as well as the mechanical releases commonly used on modern compounds.

-- The (English) longbow: This bow was essentially a curved and unfinished stick, and while yew was preferred (and often called the King of Bow-woods) it wasn't rare to make the bow out of ash or elm.
+- The (English) longbow: This bow was made from a single piece of wood taken from the place where the springy sapwood meets the stiff heartwood: the heartwood forms the belly of the bow and the sapwood forms its back.
+This is a kind of natural composite construction; the composite bow is more efficient because it combines different materials.
+While yew was preferred (and often called the King of Bow-woods) it wasn't rare to make the bow out of ash or elm.
+A yew bow would have plenty of knots in it, which were left standing proud when the bow was shaved into shape because shaving them off would create weak points.
+Unlike Victorian longbows, which have a hand grip and only bend in the arms, the medieval longbow usually had no special grip and would bend along its entire length.
+Nice ones had knocks made of horn on the ends, and the tips of the arms were slightly recurved.
 At six and a half feet, it was extremely powerful and efficient as both a hunting bow and war-bow.
-Draw-weights of surviving medieval bows were estimated at 150-200 pounds.
+Draw-weights of surviving medieval warbows were estimated at 150-200 pounds.
 The English longbow is not the only type of longbow, but on that note, it is important not to lump them in with the Japanese yumi; they are made of different materials and require different ways of shooting.
 Longbows were common in wet climates, where shooting in forested areas was uncommon.

 - The recurve bow: The main differences between recurve bows and longbows are size, and shape.
 Recurve bows are smaller than longbows with tips that curve away from the archer when unstrung, and they require comparatively less effort for more power than the straight bow.
 They were common in heavily-forested areas and with mounted archers.